Chat with us, powered by LiveChat ;

 What Should You Know Before Moving to Puerto Rico?

-Understanding the island's cultural, environmental, and logistical backdrop is vital when evaluating how safe Puerto Rico is to live.
+Understanding the island's cultural, environmental, and logistical backdrop is vital when evaluating how safe Puerto Rico is to live or is Puerto Rico a good place to retire.
 For instance, the tropical climate, while beautiful, requires hurricane preparedness.
 Local festivities, public holidays, and even daily schedules (like siesta hours in some towns) influence everyday life.

 Also, while delving into the healthcare system, retirees might wonder if Puerto Rico taxes retirement income and how this impacts their financial planning.
 While many doctors and medical professionals speak English, understanding the healthcare infrastructure and insurance nuances ensures peace of mind.